Deducteam/lambdapi/doc/sections/commands.md

 restriction anywhere.
 There are two exposition markers available:
 - `local`: the symbol cannot be used outside of its module (can be compared to a symbol not in the interface in OCaml);
-- `private`: the symbol can only be used in left-hand side of rewrite rules outside of its module.
+- `protected`: the symbol can only be used in left-hand side of rewrite rules outside of its module.

 **Implicit arguments**.
 Some function symbol arguments can be declared